carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 7. Notified DonorDrive donors about switch to Classy platform
 8. Reviewed Finance process for manually issuing checks
 9. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
 Submitted extra Classy ticket about columns in report UI.
-10.Follow up with Classy support ticket regarding address fields from Supporters VS Atten
+10. Follow up with Classy support ticket regarding address fields from Supporters VS Attendees not available for the Donation Reports.

 11. Gathered more feedback from case managers for Contact Info Field Consolidation >> to next week